Lay-Lie | Commonly Confused Words

 etymology

-• Lay requires a direct object to act upon, while lie does not.
+• Lay requires an object to act upon, while lie does not.

-• You lay an object down but you lie down yourself.
+• You lay something down, but you lie down yourself.

 © 2025 Lithium Lab Pte Ltd